3.18 Honorary Degrees

 Part 4.
 Authorization.
 Colleges and universities may confer honorary degrees according to procedures established by, and with the approval of, the chancellor.

 Part 5.
 Internal Process.
 A college or university choosing to award an honorary degree shall establish its own internal process for determining honorary degree recipients consistent with the chancellor's procedure.

 Part 6.
 Limits to Eligible Recipients.
 Honorary degrees may not be conferred on currently serving faculty or staff members within the Minnesota State Colleges and Universities system, current members of the Board of Trustees, or current holders of elected political office.

 Part 7.
 Report to Board.
 The Chancellor shall provide an annual report to the Board on honorary degrees awarded.
 The report shall include information about the number of degrees awarded, names of recipients, and degree designations.
 Colleges and universities shall report to the system office on the honorary degrees awarded each year.

 Date & Subject of Revisions:

 5/22/13 - minor amendments throughout.
-Amended Part 7 to require that the chancellor report honorary degrees to the Board twice a year rather than specifically in January and July each year and further amends Part 7 to require that colleges and universities report to the system office the honorary degrees that are awarded each year.
+Amended Part 7 to require that the chancellor report honorary degrees to the Board annually rather than twice a year and further amends Part 7 to require that colleges and universities report to the system office the honorary degrees that are awarded each year.